mqlight/nodejs-mqlight/README.md

   *  **qos**, (Number) The quality of service to use when sending the message.
      0 is used to denote at most once (the default) and 1 is used for at least once.
+  *  **ttl**, (Number) A time to live value for the message in milliseconds.
+     MQ Light will endeavour to discard, without delivering, any copy of this message that has not been delivered within its time to live time value.
+     The value supplied for this argument must be greater than zero and finite, otherwise a TypeError will be thrown when this method is called.
+If this property is omitted then a default of 7 days will be assumed.
 * `callback` - (Function) (optional) callback to be notified of errors & completion